 CSM 37 and 134 are rare examples of pure kindness by the Virgin in answer to an ill man’s prayers, without requiring his admission of Mary’s superiority and his own sinfulness.
 We would be hard pushed to find any other examples among the 420 Cantigas de Santa Maria, and this fits the pattern for narcissism: seeking the better side of a narcissist, appealing to her feelings of empathy, is to search for something that is not there.
 For her, all relationships are about power, being praised, proving that she is better than everyone else, beyond anyone’s rules, beyond reproach.

 I cannot stress enough that this picture of narcissism is a working construct, not a complete reflection of any actual living person.
 A mixture of the acute traits of narcissism described above exist in living people within a range, from mild to severe.
 The origin of narcissism is typically an upbringing in which neglectful parents show little interest in their child, or are actively abusive, or give the child unrealistic demands s/he cannot possibly live up to, including being idealised as the favourite.
 This is the breeding ground for issues of self-esteem, a fragile sense of self which constantly needs boosting.
 The psychological adjustment or defence is to create a ‘false self’, to wear a public and private mask, as the emotional needs of the vulnerable ‘true self’ are too painful to admit, and the prospect of having them met honestly seems impossible.
 Thus there is grandiose over-compensation, expressed as demanding entitlement, tall stories told as fact, and the belief that people cannot be trusted, so they must be manipulated.
-When this doesn’t work and demands are not met, the narcissistic rage that ensues reflects the emotional violence of a 15 to 24 month old infant who was never supported emotionally or accepted as less than perfect and still loveable.
+When this doesn’t work and demands are not met, the narcissistic rage that ensues reflects the emotional violence of an infant who was never supported emotionally or accepted as less than perfect and still loveable.
 Underneath the superior mask is the excruciating polarity of the grandiose exterior and the deepest feelings of utter worthlessness, the fear of being ridiculed and exposed as a fraud.
 The greater the vulnerability, the greater the psychological armour.
 If the Virgin Mary of the Cantigas de Santa Maria were to see a therapist, she would be assessed as being on the extreme end of the narcissist spectrum.

 But the Virgin Mary of the Cantigas is a fictional character, her personality a human construct, thus she is a reflection of those who created her and retold her stories.
 The miracle tales of the Cantigas are largely those collected by Alfonso from international sources, versified in song by him and his artistic assistants.
 Stylistically and thematically they form a unitary whole.
 Only a minority of the stories are from Alfonso’s own life, but these songs are particularly telling for understanding his motivation and, as a man of his time, the ways in which he took advantage of Marian beliefs for his own purpose.